lboos/Hindi-reader/README.md

 # Hindi Reader

-A way to read Hindi stories on the web.
+A way to practice reading Hindi through stories on the web.
 Created for University of Arizona HLT Master's program.

 ## Use cases